ATTN: Sally Wynn, WVH

 - MPH in health policy and law, Boston University

 - BA in public health, Franklin & Marshall College

 What are the brief specifics of your educational/career background?

-I earned a BA in Public Health from Franklin & Marshall College in Lancaster, PA.
-Shortly after, I moved to Boston to pursue a Master in Public Health with a concentration in Health Policy & Law from Boston University.
+I earned a BA in public health from Franklin & Marshall College in Lancaster, PA.
+Shortly after, I moved to Boston to pursue a master’s degree in public health with a concentration in health policy & law from Boston University.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most/find most interesting about what you do?

 I help coordinate the Center for Inclusive Computing by working with the universities to collect data, ensuring the coordination of the technical assistance, and serving as a point of contact for the center.
 I thoroughly enjoy working with a team that shares a common goal of increasing female representation in computer science nationally.